PAPHI-TBD/mobile-app/README.md

-# Mingley - App
+# (Insert App Name) - App

 ## Project Description
-Mingley aims to help people find friends, events, and a community in new areas.
+(Insert App Name) aims to help people find friends, events, and a community in new areas.
 We hope to foster safe and spontaneous hangouts for it's users.

 **Link to project:* (insert app link here)